This post is designed to explain what Summer Reading is and hopefully answer any questions that you may have. Hold on to your hats, it’s a long one!

 Children’s Summer Reading Program/Club

 The Children’s Summer Reading Club is designed for ages 3-those entering the 5th grade.
-(We’d love to include the birth-3 group, but the incentives we offer are not always safe for this age group.)
+(If you have a younger child, they are also welcome to register, but just know the incentive prizes may not be appropriate for these younger ages.)
 We know that all kids of this age can’t read/is learning to read/still enjoys being read to, and this is perfectly fine.
 Feel free to read to your kids and count that time on their reading log!

-To sign your child up for the reading club, bring your child(ren) to either library between June 3-June 17 and register at the front desk.
+To sign your child up for the reading club, bring your child(ren) to either library between June 2-June 11 and register at the front desk.
 (Parents must register their children for this reading club.)
-If you register on June 3 at the Main Library during the kickoff event at 2:30pm, we’ll have a separate table to do so to keep the large crowds away from those checking out books.
+If you register on June 2 at the Main Library during the kickoff event at 2pm, we’ll have a separate table to do so to keep the large crowds away from those checking out books.
 (It can get kind of crazy.)

 If your child is reading independently, we encourage you to encourage them to read books on their reading level, as this will help them stay on their reading level and improve their skills during the summer school break.
 In the past, I’ve included a “Commitment Form” in the kids packets where they can sign their name committing that they will do their best, read on their reading level and have fun!
 It’s not a requirement by any means, just a way to encourage kids to read on their reading level, and maybe a quick exercise in integrity too!
 I have not included this form in this year’s packet, but if you would like to print it out and use it at home, feel free to do so.
 You may print it out here.
 (There are three on this PDF page, so if you need multiple forms you may only need to print once.)